iamrahulmahato/master-web-development/projects/Mini-SocialMedia-Platform/README.md

 - **`script.js`**: Contains all the JavaScript functionality, such as form handling, post creation, and interactive elements like likes and comments.

+## Future Enhancements

+- **Persistent Storage**: Implement localStorage to store user data (posts, comments, likes) even after the browser is refreshed.
+- **User Profiles**: Extend the project to include individual user profiles.
+- **Authentication**: Add real user authentication with backend support.
+- **Media Sharing**: Allow users to upload and share images in posts.

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit a pull request with improvements or new features.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.